 Keep Kids Healthy With 5-2-1

-Looking for ways to keep your kids healthy this summer?
-Follow these numbers for a fun and active summer:
+Looking for ways to keep your kids healthy?
+Follow these numbers for a fun and healthy season:

 servings of fruit and vegetables a day